 "Music Notes" from Dr. Harr:

-These are our two biggest musical events of the year, and I don’t want a single student to miss these wonderful musical experiences!
+Please mark your calendar for our Grandparents Day Program in the BCA Gym on March 8, 2019, at 8:30 a.m.
+This is one of our biggest musical events of the year, and I don't want a single student to miss this wonderful musical experience!

 Please click here to view or print the HOM schedule for 2018-2019.

-Click on the HOM titles below to hear a recording (and practice at home!):
+Click on the HOM title below to hear a recording (and practice at home!):

 An important change to the music curriculum this school year is the addition of an elementary hand bell choir.
 Students in grades 3-5 will now be learning how to play hand bells, and will play for chapel, the Christmas Program, and the Grandparents' Day Program.
 I hope to also take them on the road with the Middle School hand bell choir and share their music with places in our community, such as nursing homes, community centers, and other schools.